 Goal 3: Make more efficient use of the faculty's instructional efforts

-By the end of AY 2020, full-time faculty and GTAs should account for at least 75 percent of course credit hours offered by CLAS (including general education and college group requirements).
-Tenure-track or tenured faculty should teach at least 50 percent of General Education and college group Requirement credit hours.
+By the end of AY 2020, full-time faculty and GTAs should account for at least 75% of course credits offered by CLAS (including general education and college group requirements).
+Tenure-track or tenured faculty should teach at least 50% of general education and college group requirement credits.

-Establish a baseline by measuring the percentage of such credit hours taught by full-time faculty, tenure-track faculty, and tenured faculty in AY 2016.
+Establish a baseline by measuring the percentage of such credits taught by full-time faculty, tenure-track faculty, and tenured faculty in AY 2016.
 Use these data to determine the required annual rate of increase to achieve the stated goal.

 Goal 4: Maximize faculty research potential